WELCOME TO THE UNIVERSITY OF MICHIGAN MIXED METHODS PROGRAM

 Join us for our workshops and the Qualitative & Mixed Methods Learning Lab to improve your mixed methods skills!
 You can also check out our Resources page, find out what's happening in the world of mixed methods by reading the Journal of Mixed Methods Research and becoming a member of the MMIRA.
 Sign up for our mailing list to receive our newsletter and future mixed methods training announcements.

 What is Mixed Methods Research?

 Mixed methods research (MMR) is “an approach to research in social, behavioral, and health sciences in which the investigator gathers both quantitative (closed-ended) and qualitative (open-ended) data, integrates the two, and then draws interpretations based on the combined strength of both sets of data to understand research problems.”
 (Creswell 2014, Concise Introduction to Mixed Methods Research) It is rapidly becoming a popular methodology used in social and health sciences the past 30 years.

-Best Practices for Mixed Methods Research by NIH Office of Behavioral and Social Sciences Research can be found at: https://obssr.od.nih.gov/training/mixed-methods-research/
+On how to conduct rigorous MMR, read the Best Practices for Mixed Methods Research by NIH Office of Behavioral and Social Sciences Research at: https://obssr.od.nih.gov/training/mixed-methods-research/